1 Introducing SpaDES with a dummy ecological model

 plot(rast(abundance))

-The temperature simulation model will be similar to the vegetation one - remember this is a dummy example.
+The temperature generator model will be similar to the vegetation one - remember this is a dummy example.

 Code